plgd-dev/doc/content/en/docs/services/grpc-gateway/grpc-gateway.md

    - GetPendingCommands: Retrieves pending commands for devices.
    - CancelPendingCommands: Cancels resource commands.

-5. Service management:
-   - GetServicesMetadata: Retrieves metadata of services, which are running.

 For more detailed information, please refer to the [gRPC Gateway API documentation](/docs/services/grpc-gateway/grpc-api).